webmastersmith/solid-image/README.md

 - **w** = width of images. ex.. `w=600;800;1000`
   - If width is not provided, output image will be same size as input image.
 - **a** = aspect ratio.
 Crop image from center, to create desired aspect ratio.
+  - If aspect is not provided, output image will be same aspect as input image. ex..`a=16:9`
   - Image will not be enlarged.
-Image width will be reduced until aspect ratio height is same size or smaller than original image. -ex..`a=16:9`
+Image width will be reduced until aspect ratio 'height' is same size or smaller than original image height.
-- **f** = format types. can also include quality to reduce image. ex.. `f=avif:50;webp:80;jpg;png:100`.
+- **f** = format types.
+Can also include quality to reduce image. ex.. `f=avif:50;webp:80;jpg;png:100`.
+  - Sharp defaults are used if you leave off quality.
-  - Gif images the quality represents the number of colors between 1-256.
+  - Gif images: The quality represents the number of colors between 1-256. ex.. `gif:3`
-  - The Sharp library will only convert animated gif's to gif or webp format correctly.
+    - gif will only have 3 colors.
+This is a good way to reduce gif image size.
-  - Animated gif's to avif format does not work correctly.
 - **flatten**: formats you want flatten transparent regions. ex.. `flatten=jpg;webp`.
 - **flattenColor**: hex color code format.
 The background color for transparent regions. ex.. `flattenColor=FFFFFF`.
 - **sharpen** = sharpen image.
 This process does increases the image size. ex.. `sharpen=true`.